NoahWanless/Collection_of_small_ML_projects/README.md

 ### chicago_crashes
 Goal: Create a model that would demonstrate what factors contribute to a fataily crash when a bike rider is involed

+Data Note: The file was too big and wont let me add it to github (Peronal note, if you want to run this one, use version were the dataset file exists in College/Fall2025/... etc etc)

 ### diabetes_pred
 Goal: Using Patient data, predicte whether they have diabetes or not

 Data:
 https://www.cdc.gov/brfss/annual_data/annual_2024.html
 The following files taken from the above website:
 2024 BRFSS Codebook CDC
 2024 BRFSS Data (ASCII)

+Data Note: The ASCII file was too big and wont let me add it to github (Peronal note, if you want to run this one, use version were the dataset file exists in College/Fall2025/... etc etc)

 ### federalist_papers_authors
 Goal: Predict the authors of the 12 federalist papers with disputed authorship